Grilled Shrimp Skewers

 We’ve been all about the grill this summer because it’s a great way to cook our food quickly without heating up our home.

-This recipe is a nod to my husband, who would happily eat shrimp for every meal if he could.
 If you like shrimp, too, these Blackened Shrimp Skewers with a hint of lime are exactly what you need to try soon!

 Why we love this recipe:

 There’s a lot to love about this grilled shrimp recipe.
 It’s simple and flavorful.
-The shrimp cooks quickly—and the part of this recipe that takes the most time is soaking the wooden skewers and peeling/deveining the shrimp.
+The shrimp cooks quickly — and the part of this recipe that takes the most time is soaking the wooden skewers and peeling/deveining the shrimp.

 join our party!